-The entity operates as an intermediate holding company and as such no risks have been identified.
+The Company operates as an intermediate holding company and as such the key risk to the business is the value of investments in subsidiaries.

 Key performance indicators ("KPIs")

 On the basis that the Company is a holding company and does not trade, the directors consider the key risk to the business to be the value of investments in subsidiaries and as such monitor the KPIs of the trading subsidiaries of the Company.